ajgorhoe/IGLib.workspace.base.iglib/external/ParticleSwarmFoidlNew/0readme_ParticleSwarmFoidlNew.md

 Directory **[src/ParticleSwarmFoidl/](./src/ParticleSwarmFoidl/)** contains the old project **[00ParticleSwarmFoidl.csproj](./src/ParticleSwarmFoidl/00ParticleSwarmFoidl.csproj)** with code that was a slightly corrected original project, just in the way that project begun to work (the original project code downloaded long time ago from CodeProject did not work).

+## Upgrading from .NET 4.8 to .NET 8

+Upgrading to SDK-style project went smoothly.
+However, just adding the .NET 8 build target do the existing .NET Framework 4.8 target did not work straight away.
+As said, the approach taken was to create an empty .NET 8 project and to add source files from the old project to the new project, hoping that I can make this work.
+Of course, in the template-based new project, the **Main()** method was **renamed** because we cannot have two entry methods.
+Also, all **files form the newly created template project** (except the project file) were moved to a separate directory ([FilesFromProjectCreation/](./src/ParticleSwarmFoidlNew/FilesFromProjectCreation/)) such that they are clearly separated form the files that came from the old particle swarm project.

 ## Links